Step 1. Make sure you have already set up Unrulr for your class. (See How do I set up Unrulr?)

 Side note: Need ideas for how you will use Unrulr with your class?
 (See What are some ways I can use Unrulr with my class and what are some best practices?)

 - Create your Prompt (See How do I create a Prompt?).
-You might introduce yourself and your class and ask students to share something about themselves.
+You might ask students to share something about themselves.
 For example:

 - Share something with the class that few people know about you.

 - Share with the class how you’re feeling today.